MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 * Surface UEFI update - 699.845.768.0
   * Addresses critical security vulnerability and improves system stability.
   * Adds support for an optional migration offering which, when released, will allow Surface Hub 2S devices to transition from Windows 10 Team edition to the [Microsoft Teams Rooms on Windows](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/surface-hub-2s-now-a-microsoft-teams-rooms-on-windows-device/ba-p/3779970) experience.
 Availability of the full migration offering will be announced and released with documentation to customers at a later date.
-  * Adds support for part of a future optional migration of Surface Hub 2S devices (from Windows 10 Team edition to the  experience).
-Availability of the full migration offering will be announced and released with customer documentation at a later date.
 * Surface ME Firmware update - 11.8.94.4494
   * Addresses critical security vulnerability and improves system stability.
 * Intel(R) Management Engine Interface driver - 2251.4.2.0